Artemas-Muzanenhamo/party-reservation/reservation-entry/README.md

 ## Pre-requisites
 - Java 11+
 - Gradle 5.6.2+
-- MongoDB
+- Apache Kafka

 ## How to start the application
-This assumes that your mongodb is set to the default port `27017`.
-If not, just update the `application.yml` to target the custom mongodb port you have set.
+This assumes that your Apache Kafka is set to the default port `9092`.
+If not, just update the `application.yml` to target the custom Apache Kafka port you have set.

-- Start up MongoDB e.g. `sudo mongod` in the terminal.
+- Start up Apache Kafka.
 - In the terminal run `./gradlew bootRun` and the application should start up on port `8080`

 ## Understanding the API